pelmers/code-couplet/vscode-extension/README.md

 **Known Limitations**

 - Auto-pinning only works with single-line commnents, and the comment has to be the whole line
-- If schema files change outside the editor, they will not be noticed until the extension is restarted
+- If you edit source files outside VS Code, the extension will still think things should be on the old positions

+Read more details at my blog post: https://pelmers.com/typechecked-comments/